Naubody/university-ai-guidance/README.md

-# Recommendations for using agentic AI safely
+# Recommendations for using agentic AI
 Agentic AI tools can take actions on your behalf, such as reading files, writing code, running terminal commands, browsing the web, or interacting with software.
-This makes them powerful, but also risky.
-Before using such tools in university work, please follow these recommendations.
+This makes them powerful, but also risky (see my [colloquium slides on agentic AI](https://drive.google.com/drive/home).
+Before using such tools in university work, please review the following recommendations.
 _Matthias Nau_

 ## What is an agentic AI?
 Agentic AI refers to artificial intelligence systems designed to act autonomously or semi-autonomously to achieve specific goals.
-Unlike standard LLMs that merely answers questions or generate text, agentic AI can interact with its environment (e.g., executing code, using software, browsing the internet, and manipulating files), to complete complex, multi-step tasks.
+Unlike standard LLMs that merely answer questions or generate text, agentic AI can interact with its environment (e.g., executing code, using software, browsing the internet, and manipulating files), to complete complex, multi-step tasks.

 ## Recommendations

 ### 1. Inform yourself about AI safety risks before use
 Read up on the specific risks of agentic AI systems, especially when they are allowed to use tools, execute code, access files, browse the web, or interact with other software.

 o	Read: [Careful adoption of agentic AI services](https://www.cyber.gov.au/business-government/secure-design/artificial-intelligence/careful-adoption-of-agentic-ai-services)